You are hereHome ›

 Update (2014): When the campaign wrapped up in 2013, Alex became the deputy director of online engagement at the White House.

 Shelley Vinyard worked as the Environmental Associate at Environment Michigan, where she built support for federal climate change legislation.
 She graduated from the University of Texas at Austin with a B.S. in Psychology and a B.A. in Sociology.
 While in college, she interned for Texas Interfaith Power & Light and was the Recruitment and Communications Director for Texas 4000 for Cancer, the longest annual charity bike ride in the world (from Austin to Anchorage).

 Shelley is professional, eager to learn, and holds herself to high standards.
-She works hard to improve her own performance, and her passion for the work is contagious.
 Her summer 2009 office was among the strongest in the nation, far exceeding its goals in the campaign to Repower America.

 In the fall of 2010, Shelley moved to Washington, D.C., where she currently works with Environment America to reduce the use of toxic chemicals.